-My name is Claire Zulkey and I'm a writer who lives in Chicago.
+My name is Claire Zulkey and I'm a writer who lives in Evanston, IL.
 Thanks for coming by.

 I started this blog in 2002 as a means to archive my freelance writing and entertain myself and my friends and also maybe get my name out there.
 Originally largely humor-based, over the years it's also come to encompass topics like creative writing, travel, pop culture and motherhood.
 I also do a lot of interviews.
 I don't like to get too specific or too serious except of course when I do.
 I try to post here five days a week but I reserve the right, on the weeks where I'm a flop, to do more like three or four.
 I consistently lose track of how many interviews I've actually done so please don't do an audit on me.
 My margin of error is usually about five.